ouonline/luacpp/README.md

 Class member functions should be called with colon operator in the form of `object:func()`, to ensure the object itself is the first argument passed to `func`.
 Otherwise you need to do it manually, like `object.func(object, <other arguments>)`.

-The following snippet displays how to use `LuaUserData` to exchange data between C++ and Lua:
+The following snippet displays how to use userdata to exchange data between C++ and Lua:

 ```c++
 #include <iostream>